the-refinery/sparkpost_rails/README.md

 **NOTE**: All inline-content that may exist in your mail message will be ignored, as the SparkPost API does not accept that data when a template id is supplied.
 This includes `Subject`, `From`, `ReplyTo`, Attachments, and Inline Images.

 ###Other Mail Headers
 If you need to identify custom mail headers for your messages, use the `ActionMailer` `header[]` method.
-The gem will pass all approprite headers through to the API.
+The gem will pass all appropriate headers through to the API.
 Note, per the SparkPost API documentation

 > Headers such as 'Content-Type' and 'Content-Transfer-Encoding' are not allowed here as they are auto-generated upon construction of the email.